Ciaran0/Akka-Http-Swagger-WebSocket-Angular-Example/README.md

 The frontend uses NPM, Bower and Gulp.
 To install the bower components run *bower install*
-Similarliy for the NPM dependencies *npm install*
+Similarly for the NPM dependencies *npm install*